 - Improper swaddling technique in general.
 (The AAP has concerns that not all childcare workers know how to safely swaddle babies.)

 As you can imagine, this recent push to stop swaddling newborns and young infants has made a major impact on childcare providers.
 Daycare providers report that infants who used to sleep an hour or more at a time are now sleeping for 15-20 minutes (or not at all).
 This, of course, means there’s far more crying and fussiness for daycare staffers to deal with and lack of sleep isn’t good for the babies, especially!
 This has parents and caregivers alike feeling very, very frustrated.

 Who Doesn’t Support the Ban?

-As you know, most newborns need more gentle approaches to help them fall asleep, so what’s a family to do when they have a fussy newborn?
-We do offer newborn-friendly sleep coaching strategies in our e-book, Essential Keys To Your Newborn’s Sleep, as well as newborn-focused Personalized Sleep Plans® to help your newborn develop healthy sleep habits.
-But, it’s not as if child care employees can hold and rock every single wailing infant at the same time, after all; swaddling is likely one of the few methods childcare centers have to soothe all their babies simultaneously.
-Unfortunately, a persistent lack of daytime naps isn’t healthy for young babies, and it likely means less sleep at night, too — since the over-tiredness brought about by poor naps directly affects nighttime sleep.
+As you know, most newborns need more gentle approaches to help them fall asleep.
+So what’s a family to do when they have a fussy newborn?
+We offer newborn-friendly sleep coaching strategies in our e-book, Essential Keys To Your Newborn’s Sleep.
+We also offer newborn-focused Personalized Sleep Plans® to help your newborn develop healthy sleep habits.
+But, it’s not as if child care employees can hold and rock every single wailing infant at the same time.
+Swaddling is likely one of the few methods childcare centers can use to soothe all their babies simultaneously.
+Unfortunately, a persistent lack of daytime naps isn’t healthy for young babies.
+It likely means less sleep at night, too.
+(The over-tiredness brought about by poor naps directly affects nighttime sleep.)